About Toby's Feed Barn

 Soon locals began to book the barn for weddings, birthday parties and concerts.
 An area was created outside for a community garden that is still thriving today.
 A group of Marin farmers started meeting once a month to discuss organic production methods.
 And every morning fellow Point Reyes business owners met to practice yoga in an empty space behind the barn.

 “Great things grow from small seeds,” Chris says, “and in 1998 the farmer’s discussion group evolved into Marin Organic.
-Two years later Toby’s hosted the first Point Reyes organic farmer’s market and in 2001 my son Nick and his wife Amanda opened Yoga Toes.”
+Two years later Toby’s hosted the first Point Reyes organic farmer’s market and in 2001 my son Nick and his wife Amanda opened Point Reyes Yoga.”

 On top of all of this Toby’s has become an important cultural center.
 In 1990 an art gallery opened adjoining the store, which has featured many of Northern California’s most prestigious artists including Susan Hall, Wendy Schwartz, Bruce Mitchell and Nancy Stein.